The criteria to apply for a Blue Badge

 • are at risk of serious harm when walking

-• are a risk of serious harm to others when walking
+• are a risk of serious harm to others when walking.

-This does not include temporary conditions that are likely to get better in the 3 years the badge is issued for.
 The Blue Badge is issued to the person and not to a vehicle.
 This enables the Blue Badge holder to travel in any vehicle.

 You can also read this easy read version outlining criteria for Blue Badge applicants.